 Some leases of office premises contain extension options exercisable by the Group up to one term after the end of the non-cancellable contract period.
 Where practicable, the Group seeks to include extension options in new leases to provide operational flexibility.
 The Group assesses at lease commencement date whether it is reasonably certain to exercise the extension options.
-The Group reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control.
+The Group reassesses whether it is reasonably certain to exercise the extension options.
+The Group reassesses whether it is reasonably certain to exercise the extension options.